Fluent Design System: App Icons

 New icons with acrylic materials have been created for Microsoft programs, starting with the Office apps and the Chromium-based Microsoft Edge in 2018 and 2019, respectively.
 Preliminary versions of the final icons were spotted in the "Meet the New Icons for Office 365" video, before more were spotted when Windows 10X was unveiled, prior to being officially revealed on December 12, 2019.
 These icons started appearing through Microsoft Store updates to those apps, beginning with Mail and Calendar.

 Segoe Fluent Icons

-Segoe Fluent Icons is a set of icons designed by Microsoft for use in its products and services alongside the redesign of the Segoe UI font (Segoe UI Variable).
-The icons are rounded departing from the angular and straight Segoe MDL2 icons which were predominant during the Windows 10 era.
+Segoe Fluent Icons make up the set of icons designed by Microsoft for use in its products and services, alongside the redesign of the Segoe UI font (Segoe UI Variable).
+The icons are rounded, departing from the angular and straight Segoe MDL2 icons that were predominant during the Windows 10 era.

 Fluent Emojis

 On July 15, 2021, Microsoft announced a complete redesign of its emoji library in order to align with its Fluent Design.
 Aiming to make Windows as consistent and accessible as possible, Microsoft made over 1,500 emoji open source on August 10, 2022.
 These new Fluent emojis depart from the flat and outlined style of the previous emoji library used in Windows 10 and instead embrace a 3D Play-Doh feel.
 Furthermore, Microsoft has stated their plans to animate most of them.
 While the 3D animated emojis can be seen in apps such as Microsoft Teams and Skype, Windows 11 initially used flat variants while the full rollout was delayed until 2023.